maxim-gorkin/procruntime/README.md

 # procruntime
 Monitoring Windows process run time (PowerShell/Nagios/OPSView)

-The script was developed for OPSViewbut but should work with Nagios as well.
+The script was developed for OPSView but should work with Nagios as well.

 OPSView setup: